 The Congress took the advice of the Suffolk Resolves and encouraged each colony to begin raising its militia and securing supplies and ammunition in the case that physical resistance became necessary.
 It also voted to send letters to other colonies such as Quebec, Nova Scotia, East and West Florida and Prince Edward Island, encouraging them to join in the resistance, although records indicate such a letter was only ever sent to Quebec.

 Finally, the Continental Congress voted to convene again on May 10 if Parliament showed no movement toward its demands.
-Indeed, no movement was made and the Second Continental Congress met in May of 1775.
-They were in session only for a short while before word came that fighting had broken out at Lexington and Concord.
+Indeed, no movement was made.
+In fact, by May, the first shots had been fired at Lexington and Concord.
+The Second Continental Congress met in May of 1775.
 Within a month, Congress would create the Continental Army and appoint George Washington its Commander-in-Chief... and the fight for independence would begin!